threerings/monotouch-bindings/Applifier/README.md

 Applifier
 ========

-These are bindings to the native Applifier API for iOS.
+These are extremely simple bindings to the native Applifier API for iOS.
+There is something tricky going on making it difficult to get the delegate to work across the C#/Obj-C boundary.
+So, there is now an ApplifierWrapper iOS framework in ApplifierWrapper.
+That framework handles the delegate, and currently exposes only one piece of functionality: showFeaturedGames.

 Using
 =====